TransgenderQueen/Final-Major-Project/Development commentary/Development Commentary.md

 <iframe width="1000" height="600" src="https://www.youtube.com/embed/ein8LYzHDfg" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+*Figure 4 - A video showcasing the collection of cores in my game*

 - However, one thing I did not expect to be much of an issue was going to be the core system.
 I had created the core system as a way to create a gameplay loop.
 In order for players to upgrade or forge their own weapons, they would have to head into the dungeons, killing enemies along the way to gain cores of varying power.
 Each higher upgrade would require more and more cores.